FortranVBA/DAP12/README.md

 Once you have launched the server, the Django default admin panel can be reached by visiting [http://localhost:8000/admin/](http://localhost:8000/admin/).

-The super user admin has the following login:
+All management staff members have super user permissions to use the admin panel.
+You can use already created users from management team (installation step 12):
+-	Username: StaffManagementA ; Password: password
--	Username: admin ; Password: admin
+-	Username: StaffManagementB ; Password: password

-./manage.py loaddata staffprofile_data.json
-./manage.py loaddata clientstatut_data.json
-./manage.py loaddata contractstatut_data.json
-./manage.py loaddata eventstatut_data.json
-./manage.py loaddata staff_data.json
-./manage.py loaddata client_data.json
-./manage.py loaddata contract_data.json
-./manage.py loaddata event_data.json
+## Testing commands

+After running the server, the tests can be launched with the command `$ ./manage.py test`.